bjlkeng/bjlkeng.github.io/source/posts/residual-networks.rst

 runtime on my meager GTX1070, it seems that even deeper nets can "converge" faster.
 What we can conclude from this is that making the net significantly deeper didn't really hurt performance at all.
-We didn't have any problems training, nor did it really increase the run-time all that much in this instance.
+We didn't have any problems training, nor did it really increase the run-time all that much except when we went much deeper.
 We didn't get the big benefits of using deeper nets in this case (probably a limitation of the VAE), but ResNet is really robust!

 |h3| Implementation Notes |h3e|